Zest-studi-o/P01-Allotment-gardens/README.md

 #### Existing Features

-This website has three pages that can be accessed from the navigation menu (home page, locations page, and contact us page) it also has a thank you page that can be accessed when sending a form.
+This website has four pages that can be accessed from the navigation menu (home page, locations page, gallery and contact us page) it also has a thank you page that can be accessed when sending a form.

 - All pages have:
  - The Sites title.